irinamihai150/shop/README.md

    - View a list of available products with details such as name, price, and images.

 2. **Product Details:**
-   - Click on a product to view detailed information, including images, description.
+   - Click on a product to view detailed information, including images, descriptions.

 3. **Add to Cart:**
    - Easily add products to the shopping cart for future checkout.